fsek/App2PracticeWork/README.md

    - To render, or display, a widget on screen, the `build` method is called.
 It is called **every** time the widget state is updated.
 For instance: When a counter variable is changed, as in Task 4, `build` is called because the new counter value must be rendered. `setState` tells the system that we wish to call `build` again because we changed the state.
    - `dispose` is called **once** at the very end of a widget's life.
    `initState` is where we will fetch user data.
-   First create the EpicUserPage widget with the basic Scaffold, AppBar and a button linking to it, as in Task X. In EpicUserPage, declare a `user` state variable of type `User?`.
+   First create the EpicUserPage widget with the basic Scaffold, AppBar and a button linking to it, as in Task 4.
+In EpicUserPage, declare a `user` state variable of type `User?`.
 Inside `initState`, call
       ```
       locator<UserService>().getUser().then((userFromServer) {
          setState(() {